AnkurRam2002/MOCK-API/DEPLOYMENT.md

 The main issue was that the app was trying to fetch data from `http://localhost:3000` in production, which doesn't exist.

 ### What was fixed:
-1. **URL Resolution**: Changed from hardcoded localhost URL to relative URL (`/api/users`) which works in both development and production
+1. **URL Resolution**: Implemented robust URL detection that works across all deployment platforms (Vercel, Netlify, etc.)
 2. **Error Handling**: Improved error messages to show more helpful debugging information
 3. **Server Component**: The app now properly uses Next.js server components for data fetching
 4. **Dynamic Server Usage**: Fixed the "Dynamic server usage: no-store fetch" error by using proper caching strategy and force-dynamic configuration
+5. **CORS Configuration**: Added CORS headers in `next.config.mjs` for cross-origin requests

 ### Deployment Steps: